 - Hot cooked spaghetti, optional

 - In a large skillet, heat 1 tablespoon oil; saute shrimp with 1/2 teaspoon pepper flakes until shrimp turn pink, 2-3 minutes.
 Stir in salt; remove from pan.

 - In same pan, heat remaining oil over medium heat; saute onion until tender, about 2 minutes.
 Add anchovies, garlic and remaining pepper flakes; cook and stir until fragrant, about 1 minute.
 Stir in tomatoes, wine, olives and capers; bring to a boil.
 Reduce heat; simmer, uncovered, until tomatoes are softened and mixture is thickened, 8-10 minutes.

-- Stir in shrimp and sugar to taste; sprinkle with parsley.
+- Stir in shrimp.
+Add sugar to taste; sprinkle with parsley.
 If desired, serve with spaghetti.
-Yield: 4 servings.